phatcao1993/Expense_tracking_system/README.md

 ## Overview
  The Expense Tracking System is a web application designed to help users manage their personal finances.
 It includes a Streamlit frontend for the user interface and a FastAPI backend for handling the server-side logic.
 The system allows users to track their expenses and gain insights into their financial habits.
 ## Features
  - A user-friendly expense tracking interface is built with Streamlit.
  - Fast and efficient backend powered by FastAPI.
  - Persistent data storage using MySQL.
  - Real-time updates with fast server reload and interactive frontend.

 # Project Structure
-Expense_tracking_system/
-│
-├── frontend/             # Streamlit application code
-│   └── app.py            # Main Streamlit app entry point
-│
-├── backend/              # FastAPI server and database connection code │   └── server.py         # FastAPI app entry point
-│   └── db_connector.py   # MySQL database connection
-│
-├── tests/                # Unit tests for backend and frontend │   └── test_backend.py   # Tests for the backend functionality
-│   └── test_frontend.py  # Tests for frontend components
-│
-├── requirements.txt      # List of required Python packages
-└── README.md             # Project overview and setup instructions

  - **frontend/** : contains Streamlit applicatipn codes
  - **backend/** : contains FastAPI server , mySQL-connector-python codes